Accessibility Statement — Gardener Blackwall Access

 Accessibility Statement for Gardener Blackwall Area Website

-Gardener Blackwall is committed to making our online content accessible to everyone, including people who live in or visit the Gardener Blackwall area.
+Entrance view of a community garden in Gardener Blackwall with accessible paths Gardener Blackwall is committed to making our online content accessible to everyone, including people who live in or visit the Gardener Blackwall area.
 This statement explains how we approach accessibility for our digital services and the steps we take to align with WCAG 2.1 AA standards.
 We strive to ensure that the experience is usable by people who rely on assistive technologies and those who prefer keyboard-only navigation.

 We design pages with semantic structure, clear headings and ARIA landmarks to support screen-reader users.
 Our aim is to provide consistent navigation, meaningful alt text for images, and properly labeled form controls so that people using screen readers can move through content efficiently.
 Screen-reader support includes explicit skip links, descriptive link text and logical reading order.

+A woman and a man are gardening outdoors in a lush backyard, tending to a vibrant pink flowering shrub with green leaves.
+The woman, wearing a white sun hat and pink gardening gloves with white polka dots, is holding a small garden trowel in her right hand and appears to be pruning or inspecting the plant.
+The man, standing beside her, has short dark hair and a beard, and is smiling as he looks at the shrub; he is wearing a light blue shirt and is holding a garden fork.
+The garden features a well-maintained lawn with dense greenery, leafy trees in the background providing shade, and a natural stone border separating the flower bed from the grass.
+The scene suggests a bright, pleasant day, typical of a lively and cared-for outdoor space in Blackwall, suitable for gardening and landscape maintenance services provided by Gardener Blackwall.
 We prioritise keyboard accessibility across the Gardener Blackwall content: all interactive elements are reachable and operable using a keyboard, and visible focus indicators are present to help users track where they are on the page.
 We also maintain a logical tab order and avoid keyboard traps so that users relying on keyboard navigation can interact with maps, event listings and local service information without barriers.
 Keyboard navigation is tested regularly with common assistive tools.

 Our development and content teams work to meet and maintain the WCAG 2.1 AA success criteria for contrast, text resizing and adaptable layouts.
 Text can be increased without loss of content or functionality, and color is not the sole means of conveying information.
 We use accessible components for interactive features such as booking forms and calendar events relevant to Gardener Blackwall residents and visitors.